zcmendes/aws-monitoring-microservices-xray-cloudwatch/README.md

 ### Common Issues

-During the first execution, the following behavior was observed:
+During the first execution, a few issues were encountered and resolved as described below:

 - A Python 3.7 deprecation warning from Boto3 (expected in the lab environment).
 - X-Ray initialization messages before the first trace is created.